VladimirAndropov/avatars/readme.md

-avatars
+Some avatars
 ==========

 ![Belonojkin avatar](https://raw.githubusercontent.com/VladimirAndropov/avatars/master/belonojkin.jpg)

-## Belonojkin avatar in other formats
+## Belonojkin in other formats: dae, fbx, mhx2

+for include in Unity, blender or some other tools for fun